goev/AlsavoProHomeAssistantIntegration/README.md

 Restart Home Assistant and go to *Devices and Services* and press *+Add integration*.
 Search for *AlsavoPro* and add it.
 #### HACS Custom Repository
-In HACS, add a custom repository and use https://github.com/goev/AlsavoProHomeAssistantIntegration Download from HACS.
+In HACS, add a custom repository
+Download from HACS.
 Restart Home Assistant and go to *Devices and Services* and press *+Add integration*.
 Search for *AlsavoPro* and add it.